 So how do we know which one is right for our kitchen?

 First of all, before you start planning a kitchen island, even though every person dreams of having one at home, one must think whether space is at all suitable for the kitchen island.

 How far can a quartz countertop overhang without support?

-Most of the quartz tops for island can have about 10”-12” without support.
+Most of the quartz tops for the island can have about 10”-12” without support.